General Electric: Is Progress Their Most Important Product?

 "For instance, we are a large employer and net exporter from Europe.
 European export banks are aggressive and savvy.
 With a weak euro, we can source much of the world from Europe.
 We are currently working on multiple global Power deals with financing from France, Italy, U.K., Germany, and Switzerland.
 In a world of geopolitical volatility, our flexible footprint is a competitive advantage."

-The letter cited some advantages in GE has moved its corporate headquarters from Fairfield, Connecticut to Boston, Massachusetts:
+The letter cited some advantages in moving GE's corporate headquarters from Fairfield, Connecticut to Boston, Massachusetts:

 "Corporate plays a small, but important, role in making the GE Store work.
 We want our headquarters to develop new ideas, improve the GE Store, and spend a little bit of time managing.
 Our move to Boston is part of this culture.
 In Boston, we see history (GE is 125 years old), academic innovation (GE is a technology company), and a town with a chip on its shoulder (ditto).
 Some headquarters moves can seem silly: a waste of time and money.
 Being in Boston allows us to live in a sea of ideas-and see them before others.
 Boston will make GE younger, hungrier, smarter, and better.
 This is important for a 125-year-old company."